FlowFuse/website/src/blog/2024/03/flowfuse-on-siemens-iot2050.md

 4. Now it is time to upgrade your Node.js version.
 To check the version before we get started run ```node -v```.
 Then install a tool that will allow you to change your versions of Node.js with the following command.

 <div style="background-color: #fff4b9; border:1px solid #ffc400; color: #a27110; padding: 12px; border-radius: 6px; font-style: italic;">Warning: updating Node.js will break mraa library.
-This will prevent communication to the I/O of the device.</div>
+This will prevent communication to the I/O of the device.
+Details can be found <a href="https://support.industry.siemens.com/forum/WW/en/posts/iot2050-node-js-versions/297170">here</a>.</div>

 ```shell
 npm install n -g